Pilot · Author · Builder

 Christian is politically unaffiliated but politically engaged.
 He believes that the next architecture of political organization will not be designed by those who have inherited the old one, but by those who can see it clearly enough to build what comes after.

-He is the founder of Negentropy Press, the imprint behind The New Architecture — A Vision for Europe in the World (2026).
-He also publishes Signal Altitude, a blog at the intersection of AI, Bitcoin, quantum computing, and emerging technology, and develops Immanence, a contemplative app rooted in pantheist philosophy.
+He is the founder of Negentropy Press, the imprint behind his eBooks, apps and writing — The New Architecture (2026) and The Cathedral Problem (2026).
+He also publishes Signal Altitude, a blog at the intersection of AI, Bitcoin, quantum computing, and emerging technology.

 Born in Leverkusen in 1977, he lives in Cologne.